Gain access to some of the brightest minds

 We believe that a business degree is more than what happens in the classroom.
 Our practicums grant employers access to our emerging talent equipped with the latest theories and methodologies.

-The Melbourne Business Practicum (MBP) is a two-week work project undertaken by our high-achieving early career and specialist Masters students at a Melbourne based host organisation.
+The Business Practicum (MBP) is a two-week work project undertaken by our high-achieving early career and specialist Masters students at a Melbourne or Sydney based host organisation.
 Our student teams are committed to putting their university learning into practice using real-world business issues.
 The aim is a ‘win-win’ situation – a genuine contribution to the organisation and a fulfilling experience for the students.

 Since 2008 the program has seen hundreds of students successfully complete projects in large and small organisations throughout Melbourne and Australia.
 Previous partners have included ANZ, Ernst & Young, GE Capital, NAB, North Melbourne Football Club, Rio Tinto, LUMO Energy, Committee for Melbourne, CUA, Envato, Jewish Care, Kaiela Institute, Pacific National and YGAP.